galaxyproject/training-material/topics/admin/tutorials/job-destinations/tutorial.md

 >    ```
 >    {: data-commit="Deploy job resource params configuration"}
 >
-> 3. Next, we define a new section in `job_conf.xml`: `<resources>`.
+> 3. Next, we define a new section in `job_conf.yml`: `<resources>`.
 This groups together parameters that should appear together on a tool form.
-Add the following section to your `templates/galaxy/config/job_conf.xml.j2`:
+Add the following section to your `templates/galaxy/config/job_conf.yml.j2`:
 >
 >    {% raw %}
 >    ```diff